Jackie Coogan (1914- )

 Hair Styles

-Jackie was best known for his bangs.
-At the times bangs were worn by girls and young boys.
+Jackie was best known for his Dutch boy bangs.
+At the times bangs were worn by girls and younger boys, mostly pre-school boys.
+We do not see them in school portaits, except for girls.
+The style was very common for school age girls.
 Jackie continued wearing bangs beyond the age that boys normally wore them.
-His parents hoped to continue the length of his career by dressing him clothes that gave him a childish look.
+His parents hoped to continue the length of his career by dressing him in clothes and hair styles that gave him a childish look.
 This was not uncommon for child actors and prodigies at the time.
+There was even a film about him getting his hair at about age 12-13 years--"Johhny get your hair cut" (1927).

 Figure 2.-Jackie is shown dressed in natty pair of knickers.
-He is about 12-years old here and his bangs were finally cut.
-Tis portrait was probably taken about 1926.
+He is about 14-years old here and his bangs were finally cut.
+This portrait was probably taken about 1928.

 Clothes